typelevel/Laika/README.md

 ![Laika](http://planet42.github.io/Laika/img/laika-top.png)

-Customizable and extensible toolkit for transforming lightweight text markup into various types of output formats, written in Scala.
+Customizable and extensible toolkit for transforming lightweight text markup and template based site generation.

+Supporting Markdown and reStructuredText as input and HTML as output, through its integrated sbt plugin or embedded in Scala applications, without the need to install external tools.

 Open Source under the Apache 2.0 License.